tsiky-rafalimanana/talkchat/README.md

 To launch the project:

 BACKEND
-- Create MySQL database in your machine
+- Create MySQL database in your machine for the app
 - Update info (host, user, password) in backend .env
 - Run yarn install
 - Run yarn start:dev